marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 Welcome to the hell that is Chef error messages.
 By trying to be really helpful, they bombard you with far too much information, making it really difficult to decipher what's actually gone wrong.

 The real problem here is something I thought it important to highlight.
 In some recipes some node attributes are not optional, you have to set them for your node, and the MySQL cookbook's `server` recipe is one such recipe.
 We need to set a MySQL root password for this node!
+Fortunately this is usually quite well documented in the README for whatever cookbook you're using.
 Update your node file to look like the following.

     {
       "apache": {